-The Group is a participating employer in the Tesco PLC Pension Scheme and is exposed to Pension risk through its obligation to the Tesco PLC Pension Scheme.
+The Group is a participating employer in the Tesco PLC Pension Scheme (operated by Tesco Stores Limited) and is exposed to pension risk through its obligation to the scheme.

-Tesco PLC is the sponsoring employer and has recognised the appropriate net liability of the Tesco PLC Pension Scheme.
+Tesco Stores Limited has recognised the appropriate net liability of the scheme.